SMS: Developmental history

 SMS technology originated from radio telegraphy in radio memo pagers that used standardized phone protocols.
 These were defined in 1986 as part of the Global System for Mobile Communications (GSM) series of standards.
 The first SMS message was sent on 3 December 1992, when Neil Papworth, a test engineer for Sema Group, sent "Merry Christmas" to the Orbitel 901 phone of colleague Richard Jarvis.
-SMS rolled out commercially on many cellular networks that decade and became hugely popular worldwide as a method of text communication.
-By the end of 2010, SMS was the most widely used data application, with an estimated 3.5 billion active users, or about 80% of all mobile phone subscribers.